 Alexander joined Watsi on May 3rd, 2016.
-Six years ago, Alexander joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Alexander's most recent donation supported Sharon, a mom of two from Kenya, to fund fracture repair surgery so she can walk again.
+Seven years ago, Alexander joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Alexander's most recent donation supported Paw, a 50-year-old woman from Burma, to fund a hysterectomy.

 Alexander has funded healthcare for 85 patients in 12 countries.